Operational Technology Visibility

 Rogue Device Mitigation

-Attackers know enterprises suffer from a Physical Layer blind spot and exploit this weakness using rogue devices.
+Attackers exploit the physical layer blind spot using rogue devices.
 These hardware attack tools intentionally deceive existing security solutions (Man in the Middle Attack).
 By hiding their presence or spoofing their identity by using the same VID/PID/Class ID parameters as legitimate devices, thereby raising no alarms.
 In turn, access controls, such as network segmentation and Zero Trust – which are often relied on as robust defense mechanisms against the cybersecurity risks associated with Industry 4.0 – are futile in preventing these perilous devices from penetrating and moving laterally across the network.
 This is a significant risk to Operational Technology visibility as Industry 4.0 has expanded the attack surface considerably.

 An interconnected environment that lacks effective access controls means any asset can act as an entry point.
 In which the first point of compromise gets used as a gateway to more sought-after resources.
 Hardware-based attackers simply need to attach a rogue device to the most accessible endpoint or network switch.